 First, we’ll look at some of the strangeness that has occurred in this century, then dig deeper to see what our ancestors were up to.

 Did you know that Dillon Sterling-Cole of Arizona State was recently placed on the Johnny Unitas watch list for the top quarterbacks in college football?
 That’s pretty cool because Dillon Sterling-Cole isn’t even listed among the top two quarterbacks on his own team.

 Is it possible to carry the ball just one time in your four-year career, gain just three yards, and yet set a college football record?
 On November 19th, 2016, Joe Thomas Sr. of South Carolina State did it.
 One carry.
 Three yards.

 He was 55 years old — the oldest ball carrier to ever gain yardage in a college football game.

 With a nod to Michigan fans who say they own this title, we salute BYU, after its string of 361 games without suffering a shutout ended in November of 2003.
 It was the end of a streak that lasted for 28 years.

 The NCAA career passing record is over 17,000 yards, set by Timmy Chang of Hawai’i.

 Before home games, the Ohio State band spells the word “Ohio” in script.
 With the word “State” not included, some opponents have rubbed their hands and exclaimed, “Oh goody, we’re playing the Bobcats!”

 Joe Miner is mascot for Missouri Science and Technology.
 He leads fans with a pick-axe, a pistol, and a slide rule.
-The slide rule might be overkill however since MST’s obscure opponents include Lindenwood, Miles, Truman State, and McKendree.
+The slide rule might be all that is needed however since MST’s obscure opponents include Lindenwood, Miles, Truman State, and McKendree.